Stratford International station: National Rail

-Additional Southeastern services call at the station during the peak hours.
+Additional services, including two daily return services between London St Pancras International and Maidstone West call at the station during the peak hours.

-There are one or two international trains per hour in each direction that pass through without stopping.

 During the 2012 Olympic Games, a service of eight trains an hour ran between St Pancras and Ebbsfleet, calling at Stratford, replacing the high speed service.
 Two of these would be extended to Ashford and one to Faversham.
 Between 11pm and 1am the service between St Pancras and Ebbsfleet would be increased to twelve per hour.
 To enable the domestic services to stop at platforms previously designed for Eurostar trains, the platforms had to be raised.